Nadiam75/video_captioning_dataloader/README.md

 by changing DISPLAY_FRAMES and SAVE_FRAMES into True or False you can chooses to save the sampled frames in a folder or to display them.

+Also to run the .py file :
 ``` shell
 python dataloader.py
 ```

+The .ipynb version has also been uploaded in the repository.

 ## The weaknesses: